The terms ‘headhunting’ and ‘recruitment’ are often used interchangeably. Is there a difference between the two?

 A headhunter requires the client to invest in the recruitment process upfront, with fees payable at the start and at certain points throughout the process.
 This means the client is entirely committed to working with the headhunter to find the right finance professional, but the advantage is that the headhunter is just as committed to the process.

 A contingency recruiter does not see a fee until a successful appointment has been made, and the client is not obliged to work with them exclusively.
-This means to the client is free to use multiple recruiters and they don’t pay a fee until they find the right candidate, but the disadvantage is that the recruiters all have equal reason to feel less committed to the process.
+This means that the client is free to use multiple recruiters and they don’t pay a fee until they find the right candidate, but the disadvantage is that the recruiters all have equal reason to feel less committed to the process.

 Financial headhunting and contingency recruitment are not the same processes and it is crucial to understand the difference between the two when making a decision for your hiring needs.
 Keep following us to read more about the headhunting process, and to hear about our headhunting or retained search service offering.